AbsaOSS/pramen/README.md

   ]

   # Arbitrary key/value pairs to be passed to the transformer.
-  # Remember, you can refer enevironment variables here.
+  # Remember, you can refer environment variables here.
   option {
     key1 = "value1"
     key2 = "value2"